KaTeX/KaTeX/CONTRIBUTING.md

 whether your spacing matches the spacing that TeX produces.

-Once your symbol works, check the JavaScript console to make sure you don't get a message like "Can't find character metrics for \_" when you render your symbol.
+Once your symbol works, check the JavaScript console to make sure you don't get a message like `No character metrics for '_'` when you render your symbol.
-If you do, check out [extract_ttfs.py](metrics/extract_ttfs.py).
+If you do, check out [dockers/fonts](dockers/fonts) which generates fonts and metrics.

 #### Adding new functions